Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

-Of all the safety features a building has to offer, one of the most crucial is the exit route doors.
-Having a path of exit travel in emergency situations that employees or residents know and can rely on is the key to getting them out safely in a fire.
-The point of these NFPA exit doors is to get people away from hazardous conditions such as smoke, fire, and heat in the shortest time possible.
-To achieve that, the NFPA makes strict guidelines for what these emergency exit doors look like, and how they need to operate.
-Here’s a guide for understanding the NFPA emergency exit door requirements.
+Of all the safety features in a building, exit doors–AKA the means of egress–are one of the most crucial.
+Having a path of exit travel that employees or residents know and can rely on is key to getting them out safely in a fire.
+The point of NFPA requirements for exit or egress doors is to get people away from hazardous conditions (i.e. smoke, fire, and heat) in the shortest time possible.
+The NFPA provides strict guidelines for what these emergency exit doors look like and how they need to operate.
+We’ve put together a quick guide for understanding the NFPA emergency exit door requirements.

 exit door definitions